Ralim/IronOS/Documentation/GettingStarted.md

   - 9 = high sensitivity to small magnets ...
 1 = low sensitivity.
   - Setting of 1 might be used by someone who solders on PCBs with magnets and does not wish Pinecil to auto-sleep constantly.
 They would also need to use a very strong/large neomydium magnet on the stand to activate the sensor sleep mode.
   - Setting of 9 would be useful if you only had a small magnet and are not concerned about Pinecil falsely triggering sleep mode near items like magnetized screwdrivers.
   - Neodymium magnets are recommended.
-If using small magnets, multiple may be required, but too many can also be detrimental - watch the Debug hall number.
-  - The Debug Hall number can guide you to the best locations for the magnets & whether you have too many or too few  [debug menu](/Documentation/DebugMenu.md).
+If using small magnets, multiple may be required, but too many can also be detrimental.
+Actively watch the Debug hall number while you slowly move the magnet around as it can guide you to the best locations & whether you have too many or too few magnets  [debug menu](/Documentation/DebugMenu.md).
   - The Hall Sensor is physically located near the copper contacts for the tip at the front of the handle.
 Reference [Schematics](https://files.pine64.org/doc/Pinecil/Pinecil_schematic_v1.0a_20201120.pdf)

 ### Idle shutdown